Health Unit Coordinator Student Doing Work on a Computer.

 4

-MnTC Elevctives 8
+8

-Students can choose to complete the Office Specialist programs part-time.
+Students can choose to complete the Medical Office Specialist program part-time.
 Part-time students will take longer to complete their program than students who follow the full-time sequence.
 Because every course may not be offered each semester, it is important for part-time students to reach out to their faculty advisor for help in planning their long-term, part-time course sequence.

 Below, new students can find the first semester part-time course options.
 After the first semester, work with your faculty advisor to plan future semesters.